The Business of Local Flowers Short Course

 Why Take a Class with Jennie?

 Owner and Creative Director at Love 'n Fresh Flowers, Jennie Love is a trained professional horticulturist and an experienced, life-long farmer.
 Jennie has led numerous workshops over the years, including regularly sold-out Master Classes at her farm and classes for Longwood Gardens' Floral Design Certificate program.
 A charismatic and passionate flower farmer, Jennie found her natural niche in 2009 as a "farmer florist" for wedding and event design, becoming a recognized leader of the local flower movement.
 She has been featured in the New York Times for her farm-to-centerpiece efforts.
 She was named one of the top wedding florists in the nation by Martha Stewart Weddings (Spring 2015 issue) and her work had a special four page spread in the Summer 2016 issue.
 Her distinctively lush and textural floral designs have enlivened hundreds of weddings as well as numerous photo shoots, magazines, style blogs, and books.
-Jennie is currently the Vice President of the national Association of Specialty Cut Flower Growers and writes for the Cut Flower Quarterly and Growing for Market.
+Jennie is currently the President of the national Association of Specialty Cut Flower Growers and writes for the Cut Flower Quarterly and Growing for Market.